RallyTechServices/scrum-team-metrics/defect-response-time/README.md

 one value in the incidents field, which is a web link field.
 * Because it's a web link field, we can't query on it and the data isn't in lookback, so we have to go get all the defects first.
+* Although the display of resolution time is in days, it is calculated in hours then divided by 24 so that we can have partial days.

 ### First Load